JasonEtco/jasonet.co/src/pages/posts/github-workflows.md

 The first option is pretty straightforward.
 It points to a repository on GitHub at the given ref.
 This can be a SHA, a tag or a branch; a common one might be `JasonEtco/lights-camera-action@v1.0.0`.
 A handy trick to know with this method is that **it's actually `owner/repo[/path]@ref`**; so you can point to a subdirectory of your repository.

 This can be handy if you have one repo with a bunch of actions in it.
 However, **I wouldn't recommend doing that**.
-It's sort of like the whole "are mono-repos good" debate, but GitHub has all kinds of discoverability hints for actions that are their own repos.
+It's sort of like the whole "are monorepos good" debate, but GitHub has all kinds of discoverability hints for actions that are their own repos.

 One important note: **any path must have a valid `Dockerfile`**; otherwise, the action will fail.